menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, New Hampton is generally considered to be a blue-collar town.
-47.27% of the New Hampton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+New Hampton is a blue-collar town, with 47.27% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, New Hampton is a city of transportation and shipping workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in New Hampton who work in office and administrative support (9.95%), sales jobs (5.46%), and management occupations (5.06%).

 Setting & Lifestyle

-As is often the case in a small city, New Hampton doesn't have a public transportation system that people use for their commute.
+New Hampton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-In terms of college education, New Hampton is nearly on par with the US average for all cities of 21.84%: 19.82% of adults 25 and older in New Hampton have a bachelor's degree or advanced degree.
+The education level of New Hampton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.82% of adults 25 and older in New Hampton have a college degree.

 The people who call New Hampton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Hampton residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in New Hampton include German, Irish, Norwegian, English, and Dutch.